 How to Survive Separation and Divorce

-A great percentage of my work as a counsellor is with women who are going through the early or late stages of separation from their long-time partner.
+A great percentage of my work in marriage counselling is with women who are going through the early or late stages of separation from their long-time partner.
 Whether these women are Asian or Western, the predicament can be extremely challenging when they are trying to balance the practical side of surviving day-to-day with the emotional train wreck that surrounds them.

 It's often the case that these women are just finding out that their husbands have had an affair.
 Others are finding out that their husbands have had multiple affairs over the entire marriage, and that his apparent detachment or withdrawal from emotional intimacy is because he actually doesn't know how to be intimate.
 Whether he is a sex addict or suffering from low self-esteem or attachment issues that disallow him to trust in intimate relationships, the problem is still mind-numbing for the spouse.
 Her first dilemma is to try and understand which part of her marriage was real.
 The second challenge is to decipher the new verbiage, to decide how much of it she can trust.